Most Recent Posts About Avalanche Education

 It is a starting point for anyone thinking of getting into backcountry skiing and riding.
 It’s also great for those who have already have backcountry experience, but have yet to truly hone their snow safety and rescue skills.

-This two and a half day (24-hr) avalanche awareness course will introduce the avalanche phenomena (8-hours for 3 days).
+This three-day avalanche awareness course will introduce the avalanche phenomena (8-hours for 3 days).

 This is more than an avalanche course as it will educate you to planning and preparation for travel in avalanche terrain, human factors, terrain recognition, “red flag” observations, terrain selection, travel techniques and basic companion rescue